Kamiel Van de Perre

-Kamiel Van de Perre (born 12 February 2004) is a Belgian professional footballer who plays as a midfielder for Royale Union Saint-Gilloise.
+Kamiel Van de Perre (born 12 February 2004) is a Belgian professional footballer who plays as a midfielder for Belgian Pro League club Union SG.

 Early life

 Van de Perre was born on 12 February 2004.
 Born in Turnhout, Belgium, he is a native of the city.

 Club career

 As a youth player, Van de Perre joined the youth academy of Lierse SK.
 In 2022, he joined the youth academy of Jong Genk and was promoted to the club's reserve team in 2024, where he made fifty-one league appearances and scored zero goals.
 On 14 August 2022, he debuted for them during a 4–1 home win over Lierse SK in the league.
 Belgian newspaper wrote that he was a "key player in the U23s in the Challenger Pro League" while playing for them.

-Ahead of the 2024–25 season, he signed for Royale Union Saint-Gilloise, helping the club win the league title.
+Ahead of the 2024–25 season, he signed for Union SG, helping the club win the league title.
 On 30 October 2024, he made his first start for them during a 3–0 away win over KAS Eupen in the Belgian Cup.